What is a maintenance bond?

-Maintenance bonds are a type of construction (or contract) bond, however they usually aren't required by law and thus aren't utilized as frequently as other construction bond types.
-These bonds are required at the discretion of project owners who want to protect against defects for a specific time period following a project's completion.
-Don't worry if you don't know much about maintenance bonds, though.
-The surety experts at SuretyBonds.com know bonding can can be confusing, so we've developed this guide to help you on your way.
+A maintenance bond is not required by law and thus is not utilized as frequently as other construction bond types.
+These bonds are required at the discretion of project owners who want to protect against defects for a specific time period following a project’s completion.

 - the size of the job at hand and its contractual terms